smirarab/iplant-agave-sdk/docs/iplant-first-app.md

 apps-list --privateonly
 ```

 You should see *samtools-sort-0.1.19* in "apps-list" and "apps-list --privateonly" but not "apps-list -S stampede.tacc.utexas.edu".
 Why do you think this is the case?
 Give up?
-It's because the app "samtools-sort-0.1.19" is not registered to the public iPlant-maintained executionSystem called "stampede.tacc.utexas.edu"
+It's because the app "samtools-sort-0.1.19" is not registered to the public iPlant-maintained executionSystem called "stampede.tacc.utexas.edu" and so is filtered from display.

 You can print a detailed view, in JSON format, of the app description to your screen: